kelvinink/crc-721/README.md

 Below is an example of a Deploy-Inscription.
 Compared to GBRC-721, there are additional fields introduced: `type`, `wl`, and `components`.
 The removed information includes `trait_types` and `traits` since this information is now included within the image assets.
 CRC-721 utilizes the `components` field to reference one or more image assets.

 The `components` field allows for multiple Deploy-Inscriptions to reference the same image assets, increasing the reusability of image materials.
-Furthermore, by deploying multiple Deploy -nscriptions and introducing new assets each time, the composability is expanded.
+Furthermore, by deploying multiple Deploy-Inscriptions and introducing new assets each time, the composability is expanded.
+By indirectly referring to image materials inscribed earlier, CRC-721 enables extensibility of NFT creation.
 This operates in a similar manner to Git, where image assets are akin to new commits, and Deploy-Inscriptions act as tags.
 You will observe a tree-like referencing structure similar to the diagram below:

 ![](imgs/ins-tree.png)